UN1TY: Music concept

 For the debut, UN1TY wants to release 8 songs with different color and genre to shows every member (as their center) in every turns.
 This is also the first step for the group to introduce its eight members who have different talents and characters.
 In addition, UN1TY has ambitions to become a modern representation of Indonesian cultural values that are Bhinneka Tunggal Ika (unity in diversity).
 Showed by the personality and characteristics of every members, and the color of some typical Indonesian popular music with relevant lyrics.

 Music style and genre

 UN1TY didn't trying to match or resembling South Korean boygroups that are really invaded Indonesian music industry.
-This group is performed with easy-listening pop music in the style of Indonesiam pop music and Indonesian-dominated lyrics.
+This group is performed with easy-listening pop music in the style of Indonesian pop music and Indonesian-dominated lyrics.
 This group has the similar type of music color and genre with M.E, Trio Libels, AB Three, and Warna, compared to some other popular boygroup songs.